 5. Multiple Pairs of Shoes

 If you’re going to be climbing mountains, running marathons, or traveling through snowy conditions, you may need some extra footwear.
 But if not, chances are you can get by with one or two pairs: For a warm-weather trip, pack a pair of sandals for the beach or casual strolls and a pair of close-toed, supportive shoes you can wear for the long-haul.
 For a cold-weather trip, bring one pair of versatile (and waterproof, if possible) boots and one pair of dressier shoes (if you need them).
 Keep your shoes contained in an anti-microbial shoe locker that keeps any dirt and unpleasant odor away from the rest of your items.

 6. Multiple Clothing Options

-Unless you’re headed to fashion week, do you really want to spend your precious travel time deciding on what to wear?
-Minimize the choice, and plan one outfit per day in advance, and make it all about simplicity and layering.
+Unless you’re headed to Fashion Week, do you really want to spend your precious travel time deciding on what to wear?
+Minimize the choice and make it all about simplicity and layering.
 Bring basic clothes in neutral colors that you can mix-and-match.
 Pack a few t-shirts, one cardigan or sweater you can layer on top if you get cold, one pair of versatile pants, and one pair of shorts or a skirt (if it will be warm).
 Need something dressy?
 Look for an option that can also be dressed down so you can wear it more than once.
-Pack as little as possible: Chances are, you can find a laundry service if need be; or you can grab some detergent and wash a few things in the sink or shower.
+Pack as little as possible: Chances are, you can find a laundry service if need be, or you can grab some detergent and wash a few things in the sink or shower.